-Bringing you entertainment and a wealth of knowledge on your next journey, take a listen to these inspirational travel talks from top podcast presenters...
+Bringing you entertainment, humour and a wealth of knowledge for your next journey, take a listen to these inspirational travel audio chats from the world's top podcast presenters...

 Presenter Holly Rubenstein describes The Travel Diaries as the travel version of Desert Island Discs, where celebrity guests reveal the travel experiences that shaped them rather than songs.

-It’s the UK’s number one travel podcast and has featured guests such as Poppy Delevingne, Dev Patel, Sir Ranulph Fiennes, Tony Wheeler, Simon Reeve, Michael Palin, and our very own Lyn Hughes.
+It’s the UK’s number one travel podcast and has featured guests such as Dev Patel, Sir Ranulph Fiennes, Tony Wheeler, Simon Reeve, Michael Palin, and our very own Lyn Hughes.

-Each episode of the Armchair Explorer podcast sees one of the world's greatest adventurers tell their best story from the road.
+Each episode of the Armchair Explorer podcast sees one of the world's great adventurers or travellers tell their best story from the road.

-Hosted by award-winning travel writer Aaron Millar, every tale is action-packed and thrilling.
+Hosted by award-winning travel writer Aaron Millar, every tale is inspiring, action-packed and thrilling.
 Aaron has a magical way of drawing the best out of his guests.

 With over 15 years experience travelling the world, Jason Moore shares his passion for all things travel in his weekly hour-long podcasts.